 Traditionally, the Sri Lankan people use clay pots when they prepare rice and curry.
-It is very rich in taste when it is cooked in clay pot, especially the curry varieties.
+It is very rich in taste when it is cooked in a clay pot, especially the curry varieties.
 Firewood stove is the best method to apply the heat to the pot, cooking in a firewood stove take longer than cooking on a gas or electric stove but it enhances the rich taste and aroma.

 There are several places on the island, where you can actively engage in the cooking process and taste what you prepare later on.
-Most Sri Lanka trips with plenty of leisure time such as 2 weeks Sri Lanka road trip allows you to engage in extra activities such as a cooking class.
+Most Sri Lanka trips with plenty of leisure time such as14 days in Sri Lanka allows you to engage in extra activities such as a cooking class.

 Habarana: Habarana in the central province is a place that most travellers based in while exploring the cultural triangle of Sri Lanka.
 There are several places in Habarana, where you can take part in a cooking class while exploring a remote village.

 Matale: Spice garden in the region of Matale is visited by a large number of foreign visitors.
 There is a large number of spice gardens in Matale and these spice gardens are included in most Sri Lanka trips such as 4 days Sri Lanka trip package.
 The spice gardens showcase the different varieties of spices and usage of them.
 Here you can see how spices are used in the process of preparation of curry.
 The duration of the cooking class for about 1 hour.